December 26, 2024

 According to the Alma Research and Education Center, initially a neglected group, the Houthis capitalized on the Arab Spring's momentum in the early 2010s to strengthen their position.
 By the end of 2014, they had taken control of Yemen's capital, Sanaa, and by February 2015, they declared control over the country.
 This power shift was supported by Iranian influence and aid from Iran’s Lebanese terror proxy, Hezbollah.

-2. Who finances the Houthis?
+2. Who finances and arms the Houthis?

 3. How powerful are the Houthis?